 The Future of Virtual Learning Means Everyone Can Be a Teacher

 “What the internet allows for is for people to make decisions.
 The only information I need is the thing that's gonna get me from where I am right now to the next thing I want to do right now.
-If you remove the concept of needing to learn from someone who's a professor and instead, all you need to learn is from the person who's one step ahead of you, then the entire learning process changes,” shares Cole.
+If you remove the concept and idea of needing to learn from someone who's a professor and instead, all you need to spend time to learn is from the person who's one step ahead of you, then the entire learning process changes,” shares Cole.

 “You don't need to learn from a gold medalist or you don't need to learn from the guru at the top of their industry.
 You can literally learn from anyone.”

-Because the virtual learning industry is exploding, this will also change the way we determine our career path and personal development.
+Because the digital age and the virtual learning industry is exploding, this will also change the way we determine our career path and personal development.
 Learning, rather, will become cyclical over linear.

-On Deck’s former Head of Education Eliot Gattegno believes everyone is a teacher as well as a student, and it’s important to acknowledge that so transformative learning can happen.
+On Deck's former Head of Education Eliot Gattegno believes everyone is a teacher as well as a reader digital writer and student, and it's important to acknowledge that so transformative learning can happen.
 Learn about this philosophy here.